artemmavrin/survive/doc/source/theory.rst

 This is just the number of individuals observed to survive past time :math:`t` divided by the sample size :math:`n`.
 (Here :math:`\mathbf{1}_A` denotes the indicator of an event :math:`A`.)
+This unbiased, consistent, and asymptotically normal estimator is nevertheless not suitable for many situations of interest in survival analysis.
+The main problem is that it relies on all the event times :math:`X_1,\ldots,X_n` being observable.

 Censoring and Truncation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-However, it is common in practice that not all the times
+It is common in practice that not all the times :math:`X_1, \ldots, X_n` are
-:math:`X_1, \ldots, X_n` are observed.
+observed.
+We list some possible examples.

-For example, a study might end before a patient recovers from a disease, in
+* A clinical trial investigating a disease treatment might end before a patient
-which case the true recovery time is not known.
+  recovers from the disease, in which case the patient's true recovery time is
+  not known.

-Alternatively, a patient whose time until death from cancer is being observed
+* A patient whose time until death from cancer is being monitored might die from
-might die from a different disease, so the death-from-cancer time will again not
+  a different disease, so the patient's death-from-cancer time will not be
-be known.
+  known.

+* In engineering, a reliability experiment might be stopped after a
+  predetermined number of parts fail.
+  A part that is still operational after this time will not have its failure
+  time observed.

-In these two cases, the true time-to-event is not known, but a lower bound for
+In these cases, the true time-to-event is not known, but a lower bound for it is
-it is available.
+available.
 This situation is called *right-censoring*.

-Another source of incomplete information is *left-truncation*, in which an
+Another source of incomplete information is *left-truncation* (also known as
-individual's time-to-event may only be observed if it exceeds a certain time.
+*delayed entry*), in which an individual's time-to-event may only be observed if
+it exceeds a certain time.
+Some examples:

+* Patients for a certain disease might only be observed after the disease has
+  been diagnosed.
+  A patient who died from the disease before diagnosis is unknown to
+  investigators.

-For example, if we are observing the age at death of residents in a retirement
+* If we are observing the age at death of residents in a retirement home, then
-home, then we do not observe the ages at death of individuals who died before
+  we do not observe the ages at death of individuals who died before becoming
-becoming residents.
+  residents.

+* If we are measuring the diameters of particles with a microscope, then only
+  particles large enough to be detected by the microscope will be observed.

+There are other types of censoring and truncation, but for now we will focus on
+right-censoring and left-truncation, the most common variants.

 When there is right-censoring or left-truncation, the empirical survival
 function is not a suitable estimator of the survival function :math:`S` because